 Steve Clarkson graduated with a BA in Fine Art from UWIC Cardiff in 1996, completing a PGCE the following year.
 Throughout his Fine Art studies, he has always been a passionate printmaker and he continues to use printmaking as a core element in his artworks.

 From 1998-2000, Steve joined the Bath Artist Printmakers studio and helped establish lithography in the studio whilst also teaching collagraph printing.
-Since 2000 Steve was one of four founding members of the Frome Printmakers studio in Somerset, specialising in lithography and relief works.
-Which Steve is currently the chair of the studio.
+Since 2000, Steve has been one of four founding members of the Frome Printmakers studio in Somerset, specialising in lithography and relief works.
+Steve is currently the chair of the studio.

 Self-published technical articles on his practice featured in Printmaking Today and Art Review, mostly about developing alternative photography practices into the printmaking studio.
-The experimental nature of his approach to printmaking led to large commissions with Jaguar Land rover, Costa Coffee and others.
+The experimental nature of his approach to printmaking led to large commissions with Jaguar Land Rover and Costa Coffee, amongst others.